plantacerium/Mandala-Weaver-VCS/README.md

 ![Mandala Weaver VCS Logo](public/assets/mandala-icon.png)

-The Circular Time of Software.
+The Spiral Time of Software.
 A Synarchic, Spatial, and Semantic Code Orchestrator.

 Mandala Weaver is the exact execution of the Golden Thread Engine instantiated in software architecture.
 It embraces a Radial Version Space where code is liberated from linear timelines.
 Software emanates as pure, distilled logic units from an immutable center (the Bindu) and expands through concentric rings of evolution.